|

 The Movie and LP release in April 69 was a great

+success.
 The LP sold out in weeks, 10,000.
 Back then 10,000

+sales was a gold LP.
 We also believe this was the first Australian

 Original Rock Album.
 We won The CORE Awards 1969 best LP “Evolution”.
+The band was 7 years in the making and it was full

+steam ahead.
 Our 1st trip to Melbourne was a big success, doing

 a showcase industry gig at Burties with a young Molly Meldrum